foocheung/23-314/README.md

 ## Overview

-Previous scRNA-seq analysis of PBMCs from fostamatinib-treated patients identified limited conventional differential gene expression in monocytes, but a stronger signal in dendritic cells.

 The purpose of this analysis is to use SoloTE to evaluate whether fostamatinib treatment is associated with changes in transposable element expression, particularly in monocytes and dendritic cells.

 ## CVFO Dataset